-Robert Bakss, pastor of Lighthouse Baptist Church in Rockhampton, Australia, illustrates what is happening with a lot of churches that are associated with and have been influenced by Pastor Paul Chappell and Lancaster.
+Robert Bakss, pastor of Lighthouse Baptist Church in Rockhampton, Australia, illustrates what is happening with a lot of churches that are associated with and have been influenced by Lancaster Baptist.

 Lighthouse is one of the largest and most influential independent Baptist churches in Australia, with a Bible College, Christian School, magazine, and prominent presence on the web.

 A missionary recently sent me links showing that Bakss and his youth are rocking out, no holds barred, with a drum kit and bass guitar and a full-blown contemporary praise band.
-See the following video clips as documentation of this.
-These were excerpted from Bakss’s church web site.
+We hope to add those links to this report soon.

 Some men have told me in recent days that Pastor Paul Chappell has been talking with more conservative men on the issue of music, but even if he did decide to pull back from the use of contemporary worship music in his own church, he will not be able to take back the influence or repair the great damage that has already been done to churches that have been influenced by him and to whom, by his example, he has given a green light to use contemporary music.